Forfeited corporate properties

 M7A 2J3

-Courier packages are not being accepted at 777 Bay Street at this time due to COVID-19 safety restrictions.
+Courier packages are not accepted at 777 Bay Street.
 Registered mail will be delivered if no signature is required.

-If a property you own has a mortgage on title which was issued by a dissolved corporation, you will need a letter from the ministry in order to apply to the Land Registrar for removal of the mortgage from the title under Section 102 of the Land Titles Act.
+If a property you own has an instrument on title which was issued by a dissolved corporation, you will need a letter from the ministry in order to apply to the Land Registrar for removal of the mortgage from the title under Section 102 of the Land Titles Act.

-You may also consider applying to a court to obtain a mortgage discharge instead of applying for a Section 102 application.
+You may also consider applying to a court to obtain an instrument discharge instead of applying for a Section 102 application.

 Note: The Ministry of Infrastructure cannot provide a letter if the subject corporation was bankrupt or was federally incorporated.
 Please make sure the corporation was not bankrupt or federally incorporated before submitting the application package.